Medical specialty: Classification

 Throughout history, the most important has been the division into surgical and internal medicine specialties.
 The surgical specialties are those in which an important part of diagnosis and treatment is achieved through major surgical techniques.
 The internal medicine specialties are the specialties in which the main diagnosis and treatment is never major surgery.
 In some countries, anesthesiology is classified as a surgical discipline, since it is vital in the surgical process, though anesthesiologists never perform major surgery themselves.

 Many specialties are organ-based.
 Many symptoms and diseases come from a particular organ.
 Others are based mainly around a set of techniques, such as radiology, which was originally based around X-rays.

 The age range of patients seen by any given specialist can be quite variable.
-Paediatricians handle most complaints and diseases in children that do not require surgery, and there are several subspecialties (formally or informally) in paediatrics that mimic the organ-based specialties in adults.
-Paediatric surgery may or may not be a separate specialty that handles some kinds of surgical complaints in children.
+Pediatricians handle most complaints and diseases in children that do not require surgery, and there are several subspecialties (formally or informally) in pediatrics that mimic the organ-based specialties in adults.
+Pediatric surgery may or may not be a separate specialty that handles some kinds of surgical complaints in children.

 A further subdivision is the diagnostic versus therapeutic specialties.
 While the diagnostic process is of great importance in all specialties, some specialists perform mainly or only diagnostic examinations, such as pathology, clinical neurophysiology, and radiology.
 This line is becoming somewhat blurred with interventional radiology, an evolving field that uses image expertise to perform minimally invasive procedures.

 Specialties that are common worldwide

 List of specialties recognized in the European Union and European Economic Area

 The European Union publishes a list of specialties recognized in the European Union, and by extension, the European Economic Area.
-Note that there is substantial overlap between some of the specialties and it is likely that for example "Clinical radiology" and "Radiology" refer to a large degree to the same pattern of practice across Europe.
+There is substantial overlap between some of the specialties and it is likely that for example "Clinical radiology" and "Radiology" refer to a large degree to the same pattern of practice across Europe.